LTUC/amman-dotnet-401d2/Curriculum/Class03/LAB.md

 ## Program Components
 - The program (should) contain the following
-    - Methods for each action (Home navigation, View words in the external file, add a word to the external file, Remove words from a text file, exit the game, start a new game)
+    - Methods for each action (suggestions: Home navigation, View words in the external file, add a word to the external file, Remove words from a text file, exit the game, start a new game)
-    - When playing a game, *randomly* select one of the words to output to the console for the user to guess
+    - When playing a game, *randomly* select one of the words to output to the console for the user to guess (Use the `Random` class)
     - You should have a record of the letters they have attempted so far
     - If they guess a correct letter, display that letter in the console for them to refer back to when making guesses (i.e. C _ T S )
+	- Your program does not need to be case sensitive.
     - Errors should be handled through Exception handling
     - You may use any shortcuts or 'helper' methods in this project.
 Do not create external classes to accomplish this task.
 Stay within scope, you may use the the methods/classes listed below if desired.
 	- Once the game is completed, the user should be presented with the option to "Play again" (a new random word is generated), or "Exit" (the program terminates)
-	- the user should only be allowed to guess, **at most**, 2 letters at a time.
+	- the user should only be allowed to guess only 1 letter at a time.
 Do not make it so that they can input the whole alphabet and get the answer.

+## Tests
+Be sure to test the following functionality:
+1. Create a file
+2. Read a file
+3. update a file
+4. Delete a fie
+5. letter can be properly guessed

 ## Additional Resources
 1. To check if a character or a subset exists in a string, use the Contains() method.